Killing of Aniah Blanchard: Aftermath

 Blanchard's disappearance and death attracted national attention and media coverage.
 Alabama Governor Kay Ivey issued a proclamation authorizing a $5,000 reward for information leading to an arrest and conviction.
 UFC president Dana White pledged an additional $25,000 to Ivey's award, and an anonymous source offered $5,000.

 The reward later rose to over $105,000, with much of the money coming from the UFC and UFC supporters.

-Blanchard's death led to the creation of Aniah's Law, which reforms Alabama's bail laws.
+Blanchard's death led to the creation of Aniah's Law, which reforms Alabama's bail laws, since her accused killer, Ibraheem Yazeed, had been free on bail when Aniah was murdered.
 Alabama's Constitution guarantees the right to bail for all defendants, except those charged with capital offenses.
+Yazeed had been granted bail after being charged with kidnapping and attempted murder which are not capital offenses.
 Aniah's Law would expand the exception to other serious crimes including arson, burglary, domestic violence, aggravated child abuse, assault, robbery, kidnapping, human trafficking, rape, sodomy, sexual torture, terrorism, and murder.
 Prosecutors would be allowed to request a hearing regarding bail, which a judge could grant or deny.
 If the hearing is held, the defendant would be allowed to testify, present witnesses, and cross-examine witnesses.
 Prosecutors would have to demonstrate that the defendant is a flight risk or a threat to the safety of the community.
 The judge could choose to either allow or deny bail.

 Blanchard's parents and step-parents have spoken to legislators in support of the law.
 In February 2020, the Alabama House of Representatives voted 104–0 in favor of Aniah's Law.
 In April 2021, the Alabama Senate passed it by a vote of 30 to 0.
-In June 2021, Governor Kay Ivey signed Aniah’s Law.
+In June 2021, Governor Kay Ivey signed Aniah's Law.
 As of November 8, 2022, Aniah's Law, House Bill 81, was passed by Alabama voters.